-4.5.1 All finite chain geometries (not only Laguerre geometries) have nice point models in finite projective spaces, and models in terms of finite Grassmannians.
-See the many references in [55, p.
-812], [29], and [30].
+4.5.1.
+All finite chain geometries (not only Laguerre geometries) have nice point models in finite projective spaces, and models in terms of finite Grassmannians.
+See the many references in [31], [32], [40, Chapter 11], and [67, p.
+812].
 Thus, many DDs from this chapter allow-up to isomorphism-other descriptions from which their connection with finite local algebras may not be immediate.